Foreign involvement in the Russo-Ukrainian war (2022–present): North Korea

 On 18 November 2024, the Khyzhak Brigade claimed that it had killed two "North Korean mercenaries" in Kursk Oblast, and during an off-camera, on-the-record press briefing, Pentagon spokesman Major General Pat Ryder told reporters on 16 December 2024 that North Korean soldiers had suffered casualties in the Kursk region.
 He also said that there were 12,000 North Korean soldiers in Russia.
+On 14 December 2024 the Ukrainian military intelligence agency (HUR) reported that 8 Russian soldiers of the Chechen Akhmat unit had been killed after their vehicles had been fired on by North Koreans in a friendly fire incident caused by the language barrier between them.
+On 26 December 2024, the Ukrainian military news website Militarnyi reported that a North Korean soldier had been captured by Ukrainian special forces during an operation in Kursk Oblast.
+A picture of him was published in a Telegram Channel and he was described as appearing to be in a serious condition with wounds visible.
 On 27 December 2024, the South Korean National Intelligence Service claimed the first capture of a North Korean soldier fighting against Ukrainian forces in Kursk Oblast, Russia, with the soldier later dying from his injuries.
+Zelenskyy said on the same day that several badly wounded North Korean soldiers have died after being captured by Ukraine during the war as they were to injured to be saved.
 In an interview with the Korean Broadcasting System, the Ukrainian Defense Minister, Rustem Umierov claimed that North Koreans were "difficult to identify" due to similarities to Buryats.
-He also claimed that North Koreans soldiers were wearing Russian uniforms which further complicated idenfication.
+He also claimed that North Koreans soldiers were wearing Russian uniforms which further complicated identification.
 On 11 January 2025, Ukraine claimed to have captured alive two other North Korean soldiers.
+On 13 December 2025, Kim Jong Un announced that 9 North Korean troops working as part a mine clearing regiment in Kursk had been killed since the beginning of the 120 day deployment in August.

+On 26 April 2026, North Korea publicly opened the Memorial Museum of Foreign Military Operations in a ceremony attended by Russian Defence Minister Andrei Belousov and Chairman of the State Duma Vyacheslav Volodin.
+The museum commemorates the official participation of North Korean soldiers who fought and died in Kursk.
+Captured equipment were displayed like the American M1A1 Abrams, German Leopard 2A4, German Marder IFV, French AMX-10 RC, and Turkish Kirpi MRAP.